Employment Law at 11 - February 2022Posted in : 'Any Questions' Webinar Recordings on 4 February 2022

 Ensure your organisation’s policies and procedures are fully compliant with NI law

 Receive free preliminary advice on workplace issues from the employment team at Worthingtons Solicitors

 Recent Webinar Recording

-- Employment Law at 11 - August 2022
+- Employment Law at 11 - October 2023 - Cyber Security Special

-- Employment Law at 11 - July 2022
+- Employment Law at 11 - August 2023

 The information in this article is provided as part of Legal-Island's Employment Law Hub.
 We regret we are not able to respond to requests for specific legal or HR queries and recommend that professional advice is obtained before relying on information supplied anywhere within this article.